 Learning about your karmic debt and figuring out how to clear your karmic debt can help you lead a more positive, fulfilling life.
 Read on to learn more about karmic debt, how you can tell if you are experiencing karmic debt, and what you can do about it.

 People who are unfamiliar with Eastern religions and philosophies may not know about karma.
 Karma is a spiritual concept that exists in Buddhism, Hinduism, and New Age philosophies like numerology.
-It refers to a person’s past actions, both in their current life and in previous lives, since the concept of karma also is connected to the concept of reincarnation.
+It refers to a person’s past actions, sometimes known as karmic lessons, both in their current life and in previous lives, since the concept of karma also is connected to the concept of reincarnation.

 With reincarnation, people bring their past karma from previous lives into their current lifetime.
 Depending on whether they have accumulated good karma (through positive actions) or bad karma (through negative actions) throughout the hundreds of years they’ve been alive, they may or may not suffer from a karmic debt.